 San Jacinto Peak (The Middle Way) Trail is a 14.6 mile moderately trafficked out and back trail located near Idyllwild, California that features beautiful wild flowers and is only recommended for very experienced adventurers.
-The trail offers a number of activity options and is accessible from March until November.
+The trail offers a number of activity options and is best used from March until November.

 Best hike so far of the six packs of peak (this was number 5).
 Highly recommend this route over deer springs and the steeper 11 mile route.
 Scenic, challenging but doable, and well marked.